 2. The land of sex and sinners

 When it came to matters of love Edmund Spenser, the Elizabethan poet, was appalled by Irish men, who were in the main, he wrote, a bunch of lascivious bisexuals who offered themselves freely to both women and men before his shocked gaze.
-Spencer enthusiastically recommended the extermination of the Irish race but was himself burned out of his famous castle in County Cork.
+Spenser enthusiastically recommended the extermination of the Irish race but was himself burned out of his famous castle in County Cork.

 3. Bad Romance

 The Irish much prefer a dramatic finish to a promising start.
 Think of Diarmuid and Grainne, think of Charles Stewart Parnell and Kitty O’Shea.
 Most of all think of poor Oscar Wilde.
 Wilde’s affair to remember will still be passionately discussed by people not yet born.
 Having married a beautiful but unsuspecting woman before his latent homosexuality became blatant, the real love of his life turned out to be Lord Alfred Douglas, a whey-faced flaxen -haired youth who ruined his life and reputation.
-In response Wilde did what generations of Irishmen have, he wrote a ballad that has outlived them all.
+In response Wilde did what generations of Irishmen have, he wrote a rebellious ballad that has outlived them all.

 4. Do You Take This Man?